Brisbane Grammar School: Sport

-The school offers a range of mainstream sporting activities, including cross country, track and field, rugby, football, basketball, tennis, cricket, gymnastics, swimming, rowing, sailing, chess and volleyball within the GPS association of schools, as well as many others such as water polo, fencing and tae kwon-do.
+The school offers a range of mainstream sporting activities, including cross country, track and field, rugby, football, basketball, tennis, cricket, gymnastics, debating, swimming, rowing, sailing, chess and volleyball within the GPS association of schools, as well as many others such as water polo, fencing and tae kwon-do.

 GPS membership

 Brisbane Grammar School is a member of the Great Public Schools Association of Queensland Inc. (GPS).

+in the early stages of GPS when competition with earlier established Ipswich Grammar began, Australian rules football was the chosen code.
+The first competitive match between the two schools was played in 1870 under these rules – the outcome was a draw.
+These early games were exceptionally long – the match between IGS and Brisbane Grammar in 1876 commenced at 10.30am and ended at 2.30pm, at which time IGS had scored 6 goals to Brisbane Grammar's nil.
+The first tennis match between Ipswich Grammar School (IGS) and Brisbane Grammar School took place in 1893, with IGS emerging victorious.
+IGS also triumphed in the inaugural cricket match between the two schools, although the exact scores have been lost to history.

 The school's membership enables its students to participate in sporting competitions as well as engage in endeavours such as Debating and musical events.
 Most competitions are played out on Saturdays at any of the schools' sporting facilities.
 The main campus comprises four playing fields in addition to eight tennis courts.
 Many fixtures, including Cricket, Rugby and Football, are conducted at the Northgate Campus.
 Sailing is run on Sundays at RQYS, Manly, and the GPS championship is held at the end of the season.
-The school has had long standing success in Water Polo, winning the competition for 12 of the last 13 years.

-Campus
+Campuses and facilities

-Indoor Sports Centre
+Indoor sports centre

 The Indoor Sports Centre was officially opened by the Governor of Queensland, Major General Peter Arnison on 3 March 2000.
-The centre, which is situated on the main campus, is home to a multi-purpose double Basketball court sports hall (which can also accommodate 3 Volleyball courts, 6 Badminton courts, 12 fencing pistes as well as Futsal), an Aquatic Centre with a 10-lane, 25m heated swimming pool, a Gymnasium featuring a deep foam pit, parallel bars and rings and a spectator area with seating for 150 people during sporting events, an indoor Cricket net, as well as a weights room and theory rooms and amenities.
-This sports centre has hosted local and international sporting teams, such as the Queensland Reds, Australian Wallabies, Brisbane Broncos, New Zealand All Blacks, Australian cricket team, United States Swimming squad and the English Rugby team.
+The centre, which is situated on the main campus, is home to a multi-purpose double basketball court sports hall (which can also accommodate three volleyball courts, six badminton courts, 12 fencing pistes as well as futsal), an aquatic centre with a 10-lane, 25m heated swimming pool, a gymnasium featuring a deep foam pit, parallel bars and rings and a spectator area with seating for 150 people during sporting events, an indoor cricket net, as well as a weights room and theory rooms and amenities.
+This sports centre has hosted local and international sporting teams, such as the Queensland Reds, Australia national rugby union team, Brisbane Broncos, New Zealand national rugby union team, Australia national cricket team, United States swimming squad and the England national rugby union team.